 ALSO READJaitley attacks Amarinder over "black money" Govt asks Cong to spell out single step against black money Government has failed to give black money recovery amount: Asim Dasgupta LS passes Bill to tax money deposited after demonetisation Depositing black money in banks will not make it white: FM

+"The Modi government will leave no stone unturned if anyone is indulging in misappropriation of funds.
 We are entering into treaties with other countries so that offenders cannot flee.
 We are on a path to bring the matter within the judicial purview and will assess it further," he said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)